Advancing paediatric surgery through education and research

 2025 Special Interest Groups and Winter Meeting, Edinburgh

-Save the dates!
+Registration is now closed- please contact the office for cancellations.
 Our Special Interest Groups will meet on the 4th December followed by dinner at the College.
 Our Winter Meeting follows on the 5th December.

 04 Dec